KelinLyu/KGLEngine/README.md

 ```
 vec3 getPositionOnScreen();
 ```
 The x and y value returned are the coordinates on the screen.
 The z value is the linear distance between the node and the current camera node.
-The z value is negative if the node is behind the object.
+The z value is negative if the node is behind the camera.

-Finally, since typecasting is not as convenient as Swift, Java, or Python, you can use the following methods to convert the type of a node to one of the inherited node classes:
+Finally, since typecasting is not as convenient as Swift, Java, or Python, you can use the following methods to convert a node explicitly:
 ```
 CameraNode* convertToCameraNode();
 LightNode* convertToLightNode();